leehack/jinja.dart/README.md

 [Jinja][jinja] (3.x) server-side template engine port for Dart 2.
 Variables, expressions, control structures and template inheritance.

-## Version 0.6.0 introduces breaking changes
-- `FilterArgumentError` error class removed
-- `*args` and `**kwargs` arguments support removed
-- Auto-escaping and related statements, filters and tests have been removed due to the impossibility of extending `String`.
-  Use the `escape` filter manually or escape values before passing them to the template.

 For more information, see `CHANGELOG.md`.

 ## Documentation